raul23/pyebooktools/examples.rst

 Split a folder
 --------------
-We have a folder containing four ebooks and their corresponding metadata:
+We have a folder containing four ebooks and their corresponding metadata (for two of them):

 .. image:: https://raw.githubusercontent.com/raul23/images/master/pyebooktools/examples/split/content_folder_with_books.png
    :target: https://raw.githubusercontent.com/raul23/images/master/pyebooktools/examples/split/content_folder_with_books.png